SketchUp Live Components

 Live Components are a new kind of configurable object for SketchUp.
-If you have SketchUp 2021 and an internet connection you can configure Live Components inside your models.
+If you have a SketchUp subscription, using a supported version of SketchUp, and an internet connection you can configure Live Components inside your models.
 Live Components are available for download from 3D Warehouse.
 There they can be configured, previewed in 3D and then downloaded.
 Check out our skill builder on Live Components to get started.
-Then use this article as your source for detailed documentation on working with Live Components.
-We’ll be making updates as new features roll out.

 Finding Live Components